RayhanaAkterDev/crisis-vault/Computer Network/Chapter 1 - Introduction/Chapter 1 - Question Lists.md

 24. What is cellular network?
 Explain handover process in the cellular networks. #board_2021
 25. What are the features of cellular mobile.
 26. Is satellite orbit?
 Briefly discuss satellite technology. #board_2021
-27. Briefly describe about the TCP header format with necessary figure.
+27. Describe TCP header format. #board_2020
 28. What is network software?
 What are the major parts of it?
 29. VSAT
-30. An end system sends 50 packets per seconds data using the user data gram protocol over a full duplex 100 mbps ethernet; An connection each packet consists 1500 B of ethernet frame pay load data what is the throughput, when measure at the UDP layer.
+30. An end system sends 50 packets per seconds data using the user data gram protocol over a full duplex 100 mbps ethernet; An connection each packet consists 1500 B of ethernet frame pay load data what is the throughput, when measure at the UDP layer. #board_2020
 31. Describe the function of each layer of the TCP/IP model.
-32. Show how to provide communication to the top layer of five layer network.
+32. Show how to provide communication to the top layer of five layer network. #board_2020
-33. Describe the OSI layers which handle each of the following -
+33. Describe the OSI layers which handle each of the following - #board_2020
 	- Breaking the transmitted bit stream into frame
 	- Determine the which router through the subnet is used
 34. Define intranet, extranet, & the internet. #board_2022